intrinio/java-sdk/docs/SecurityApi.md

     SecurityApi securityApi = new SecurityApi();

-    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) String source = null; // String | Return the realtime price from the specified data source
+    String identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) String source = null; // String | Return the realtime price from the specified data source.
+If no source is specified, the best source available is used.

     try {
       RealtimeStockPrice result = securityApi.getSecurityRealtimePrice(identifier, source);